zzonyo/trust-docs-test/source/index.html.md

   - 5. Please try to extend your request polling cycle when implementing your strategy.

 ## Maintenance with service suspended
-During the maintenance of the business system, in addition to the below two interfaces(<a href='https://docs.huobigroup.com/docs/usdt_swap/v1/en/#get-system-status'>Get system status</a >, <a href='https://docs.huobigroup.com/docs/usdt_swap/v1/en/#query-whether-the-system-is-available'>Query whether the system is available</a >) for users to query the system status, all “rest” interfaces of the API business will return this in a fixed manner:`{"status": "maintain"}`
+During the maintenance of the business system, in addition to the below two interfaces(<a href='https://docs.huobigroup.com/docs/usdt_swap/v1/en/#get-system-status'>Get system status</a >, <a href='https://docs.huobigroup.com/docs/usdt_swap/v1/en/#query-whether-the-system-is-available'>Query whether the system is available</a >) for users to query the system status, all “rest” interfaces of the API business will return this in a fixed manner:`{"status": "maintain"}`.
+During maintenance with service suspended，all websocket notify interfaces except subscribing system status updates（<a href='https://docs.huobigroup.com/docs/usdt_swap/v1/en/#query-whether-the-system-is-available'>Subscribe system status updates</a>）can't work，and will push 1006 error code to clients.

 >Response